AdobeDocs/internal-test.en/help/test-guide/aembug.md

 ### Events and Actions {#events-and-actions}

 Edit Configuration defines the necessary events for the listeners to detect and the actions to be applied after those events occurs.
-See the [introduction to component development](/help/test-guide/newfile.md) for background information.
+See the for background information.

 The following values must be defined to ensure that all required actions are catered for: